lwindolf/lzone-cheat-sheets/visual-ops/visual-ops.md

 In IT operations we often do analysis by text only.
 While this might be sufficient it is often hard to detect structure in the data we analyze using command line tools.

-So this is a collection of Javascript base visualizations where you dump some command output in an input box and immediately get a graph rendering back.
+So this is a collection of Javascript based visualizations where you dump some command output in an input box and immediately get a graph rendering back.